Splitting instability of a doubly quantized vortex in superfluid Fermi gases: Introduction

 In this paper, we study the splitting instability of a DQV in the entire BEC-BCS crossover of a superfluid Fermi gas based on a recently developed low-energy effective field theory (EFT) \cite{THKTLDEpjB,THKTVPrA94, THKliminNJP,THKTVPrA94, THKliminNJP}.
 The lifetime of the DQV and the dynamics of the instability are investigated for a uniform, cylindrically trapped Fermi superfluid \cite{EXPMukherjee}.
-We show that the instability is enhanced in the crossover regime, and can be observed experimentally through a spiraling phonon pattern amplified due to rotational superradiance.
-Finally, we also analyze the effects of temperature and population imbalance on the instability.
+We show that the instability is enhanced in the crossover regime, and can be observed experimentally through a spiraling phonon pattern amplified due to